A Proximal DC Algorithm for Sample Average Approximation of Chance Constrained Programming: A Proximal DC Algorithm for Chance Constrained Programs

-We should mention that the same empirical quantile-based problem has been considered in the literature.
-For example, \citet{pena2020solving,shen2021sample} considered approximations of the quantile constraint, and \citet{cui2018portfolio} simplified the value at risk constraint of the loss of a portfolio, which is exactly the quantile constraint, by introducing new variables.
-By contrast, we directly handle the empirical quantile constraint by reformulating it into a DC form.
-To simplify our development, we denote the above constraint set by
+We should mention that the empirical quantile constraint has been considered in the literature.
+For example, \cite{pena2020solving} considered smooth approximations of the quantile constraint, and \cite{cui2018portfolio} split the quantile constraint into some easier pieces by introducing new variables.
+In contrast, we directly handle the quantile constraint by reformulating it into a DC form.
+To simplify our development, we denote the constraint set of Problem \eqref{P:CCP quan} by

-Remark that if $M=N$, this constraint requires $C(\bx,\hat{\bxi}^i) \le 0$ for all $i\in [N]$.
-This, together with Assumption \ref{AS:1}(c) and \eqref{def:c}, implies that the constraint set $\mZ_N$ is convex.
-For this case, Problem \eqref{P:CCP quan} minimizes a DC objective function subject to convex constraints, and many algorithms in the literature have been proposed to solve this problem; see, e.g., \cite{dinh2014recent} and the references therein.
+Note that if $\alpha < 1/N$ and $M=N$, this constraint implies $C(\bx,\hat{\bxi}^i) \le 0$ for all $i\in [N]$.
+This, together with \Cref{AS:1}(c) and \eqref{def:c}, implies that the constraint set $\mZ_N$ is convex.
+For this case, Problem \eqref{P:CCP quan} minimizes a DC objective function subject to convex constraints, and many existing algorithms in the literature have been proposed to solve this problem; see, e.g., \cite{dinh2014recent} and the references therein.
 To avoid this case, we assume that $M \le N-1$ throughout this paper.
-Using the structure of the function $\widehat{C}(\cdot)$ and the convexity of $c_i(\cdot,\bxi)$, we show that the above constraint is a DC constraint.
+Using the structure of the function $\widehat{C}(\cdot)$ and the convexity of $c_i(\cdot,\bxi)$, we show that the above constraint is equivalent to a DC constraint.